-Wollemia nobilis is a tree conifer in the plant family Araucariaceae with its closest relatives being the Kauri, Norfolk Island, Hoop, Bunya and Monkey Puzzle pines.
-The discovery of the Wollemi Pine in 1994 created great excitement amongst the botanical world as it was presumed to have been extinct, only known to botanists through its appearance in fossils dating back 91 million years and then disappearing around two million years ago.
+Wollemia nobilis is a conifer in the plant family Araucariaceae with its closest relatives being the Kauri, Norfolk Island, Hoop, Bunya and Monkey Puzzle pines.
+The discovery of the Wollemi Pine in 1994 created great excitement in the botanical community due to its resemblance to conifer fossils like Dillwynites and Agathis jurassica.

 Wollemi Pines are restricted to approximately 40 adult and 200 juvenile Wollemi Pines growing in the Wollemi National Park of New South Wales, 200 km north-west of Sydney.
 The rare nature of the Wollemi Pine has seen it listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999 (Federal).
 The two sites that the trees grow in are located between altitudes of 670 - 780 m in a deep, shaded sandstone gorge.

 The Wollemi Pine is a tree, which can grow up to 40 m in the wild with a trunk diameter reaching up to one metre.
 The bark of the tree is bubbly in appearance, chocolate brown colour in colour.
 It is monoecious, meaning that each plant has both male and female sexual reproductive cones.
 These cones appear at the end of branches, the female cone always growing above a male.
 The Wollemi Pine has two types of branches, one that grows upright looking like a trunk arising in most cases from the base of the tree, and another that grows laterally and bears sessile leaves.
 One amazing characteristic of the Wollemi Pine is that of every plant growing in the wild has the exact same DNA, making the species even more special.